Struggling with low energy or Chronic Fatigue? Check out Beyond Fatigue with Alex

 This article is part of our 6 part series on back pain.
 Download the complete eBook for FREE here.

-The Side Plank is a beginner-friendly exercise that enhances core strength, particularly in the obliques, and contributes to back pain relief by promoting stability.
+The Side Plank is a beginner-friendly exercise that enhances core strength, particularly in the obliques, and contributes to lower back pain relief by promoting stability.

 Benefits of the Side Plank: